smart-facility/cognicity/README.md

 #### Updating API Documentation

-The rendered API documentation for the harvester and server is stored within this site.
+The rendered API documentation for cognicity-reports-powertrack and cognicity-server is stored within this site.
 To update the API documentation, follow these steps:

-1. Checkout the latest released tag for the harvester
+1. Checkout the latest released tag for cognicity-server or cognicity-reports-powertrack
-2. Run `npm run build-docs` in the harvester project
+2. Run `npm run build-docs` in the relevant project
-3. Copy the output files from `docs/cognicity-reports-powertrack/VERSION/` into the cognicity project's folder `api-docs/cognicity-reports-powertrack`
+3. Copy the output files from `docs/cognicity-[server | reports-powertrack]/VERSION/` into the cognicity project's folder `api-docs/cognicity-[server | reports-powertrack]`

 Now follow the normal deployment process for `cognicity` to deploy the updated API documentation.